Please read more about Agri4D 2019 in a news article from the conference.

 - Some of the answers are already given to us, since all the countries that are part of the UN have come together and agreed on the SGDs with clear targets and indicators, as well as sub-targets and sub-indicators.
 We have countless numbers to track, countless numbers to improve to be able to achieve them.
 So, as long as we know where we are starting and where we want to go and as long as there are resources, we can make progress.
 We really need universities like SLU to fill that knowledge gap with rigorous research and direct contributions to policies at the national as well as global levels.

 The theme for this conference is Zero hunger by 2030.
 According to you, what’s the main focus, how can we reach that goal?

 - I think it’s very timely that this conference is happening at the same time as the Climate summit is happening in New York.
 Climate change is obviously the most pressing issue that we are facing now.
-As said in the IPCC report, land use and food production is at the centre of the action that we need to take for zero hunger.
+As said in the IPCC report, land use and food production are at the centre of the action that we need to take for zero hunger.

-Something you like to add?
+Is there something you would like to add?

 - Yes, since we are at a university, I want to mention that educational systems currently do not really provide enough room for building non-cognitive skills, which we can also call soft-skills or socio-emotional skills, especially in developing countries.
 The World Development Report in 2019, The Changing Nature of Work, looking at how the labour markets and the nature of work has been changing rapidly and how education systems are actually failing our youth and our societies in general by just focusing on cognitive skills.